teusH/MySense/README.pi.md

 See for simple how to: https://www.raspberrypi.org/documentation/installation/installing-images/

 The Raspian Lite version is about 600Mb smaller as the desktop.
 The Lite version has no X-Window support and is ok to be used for a sensor kit.
 As well the Lite version makes less use of the SDcard and one has the possibility to configure a read only filesystem.
 So the lifetime of the filesystem is much increased as well a power off/on cycle is less likely to disrupt the filesystem.
+Our preference due to the sensorkit focus is the latest Lite version.

+The stepts to take to install the OS on the Pi within 10 minutes:
+* download the zip file e.g. 20YY-MM-DD-raspbian-xyz.zip (2 or 5 GB) to your desktop
+* insert a (empty) micro SD card in your desktop probably with a Micro SD aapter.
+* download *etcher* from `https://etcher.io/` on your desktop
+* start *etcher* and use the zip file as input, flash the SD card
+* disconnect the SD adapter, and insert the micro SD card into the Pi
+* connect the Pi to internet cable, HDMI monitor, and keyboard (mouse)
+* connect the Pi to power
+* login as user *pi* and password *raspberry*
+* make sure you have internet access: `ifconfig` (write down Pi internet address) or `ping -c 2 8.8.8.8`
+* enable ssh remote login: `sudo update-rc.d ssh enable ; /etc/init.d/ssh restart`
+You should be able to install everything from remote by now.

+Use the comments below to upgrade the Pi firmware, update/upgrade the system, and configure language, timezone and keyboard.
+Make sure you check the keyboard settings on the console by pressing keys like `|` and `~` on the keyboard.
+By now you will be asked to change the *pi* password.
+Make sure you remember this phrase.

 ### HEADLESS Pi
 No console no screen to the Pi well no problem.